How to Minimize Tax & VAT for Your E-Commerce

 Suppose you have paid for any non-health-related insurance for your eCommerce business, such as business or public liability insurance.

-In that case, you will qualify for a tax deduction in this regard.
+In that case, you will qualify for a tax deduction.

 Moreover, all interest paid when you use a credit card to pay for business expenses or obtain a business loan is tax-deductible.